 Beautiful Bruny Island is a stronghold for the endangered, endemic forty-spotted pardalote, and you could play a part in its conservation by caring for this property.
 Set among public and private nature reserves and close to the TLC's Lutregala Marsh Reserve, Simpson's Bay Road protects old-growth trees and habitat for threatened and endangered fauna.
-Offers above $669,000 - open until 1 August.
+Offers above $669,000.

 Contact: Jarrah Vercoe